moby/moby/docs/reference/run.md

 ## Network settings

-    --dns=[]           : Set custom dns servers for the container --net="bridge"     : Connect a container to a network 'bridge': create a network stack on the default Docker bridge 'none': no networking
+    --dns=[]           : Set custom dns servers for the container --network="bridge" : Connect a container to a network 'bridge': create a network stack on the default Docker bridge 'none': no networking
                           'container:<name|id>': reuse another container's network stack
                           'host': use the Docker host network stack '<network-name>|<network-id>': connect to a user-defined network
-    --net-alias=[]     : Add network-scoped alias for the container --add-host=""      : Add a line to /etc/hosts (host:IP) --mac-address=""   : Sets the container's Ethernet device's MAC address --ip=""            : Sets the container's Ethernet device's IPv4 address
+    --network-alias=[] : Add network-scoped alias for the container --add-host=""      : Add a line to /etc/hosts (host:IP) --mac-address=""   : Sets the container's Ethernet device's MAC address --ip=""            : Sets the container's Ethernet device's IPv4 address